 Polio this week in Guinea

-- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-There are 29 cVDPV2 cases in the country
+- Six cases of circulating vaccine-derived poliovirus type 2 (cVDPV2) were reported; two each in Nzerekore and Boke and one each in Kankan and Faranah.
+There are now 45 cVDPV2 cases in the country all reported in 2020.

 - Read our Guinea country page for more information.

 WHO assesses the risk of international spread of cVDPV2 across Africa to be high.